-&lt;sup>4 Cunliffe Emma.
-2012.
-'Open Justice: Concepts and Judicial Approaches', Federal Law Review, 40: 385-411 so.
+The public interest in obtaining access to detailed and knowledgeable information about court processes should never be curtailed without establishing justifiable and legitimate reasons to do so.
 In the absence of detailed and accurate information, misconception and prejudice is likely to flourish.
 The need to ensure good information is particularly acute in cases which depend on a detailed documentary record, or which turn on technical arguments.
-Although there are risks inherent in openness, retreating to covertness holds tremendous dangers for the justice system and for democratic governance.
+Although there are risks inherent in openness, retreating to covertness holds tremendous dangers for the justice system and for democratic governance5.

-The current position of access to court records in India can be generalized as follows:
+The current position of access to court records in India can be generalised as follows:

-- 1. Public (non-parties) do not have an automatic right to access documents to court records, except where and to the extent that legislation or the rules of court confer such a right. - 2.
-The rules of the court form the primary repository of rules governing availability of documents to the public (non-parties). - 3.
-Where leave is required to access such documents, the court or the registrar exercises discretion in balancing countervailing considerations such as confidentiality, privacy, and right to fair trial.
+1. Public (non-parties) do not have an automatic right to access documents to court records, except where and to the extent that legislation or the rules of court confer such a right.

+2. The rules of the court form the primary repository of rules governing availability of documents to the public (non-parties).

+3. Where leave is required to access such documents, the court or the registrar exercises discretion in balancing countervailing considerations such as confidentiality, privacy, and right to fair trial.
 The principle of open justice is central to the court's consideration.

 In Paper I, we discussed at length how technology has enabled easier, improved, and widespread access to judicial information.
-In doing so, this unprecedented access to court information has reduced the "practical obscurity" of paper-based court records.
-This leads to the creation of practical obstacles which make it difficult to gain access to court records even when there is no legal obstacle.
+In doing so, technology has degraded the level of "practical obscurity" that was available in case of paper-based court records.
+Practical obscurity refers to the creation of practical barriers which make it difficult to gain access to court records even when there is no legal obstacle, such as restriction on time of access, need to travel physically to the files location etc .
 Therefore, a court record access policy in the digital age must aim to preserve the protections afforded by practical obscurity without impairing the court's openness.